samhuk/exhibitor/contributing/development.md

 For a development deployment, run `npm start`.

-This starts the site, consuming the test components within `/test/componentLibrary`.
-The site and the component library are all watched for changes, with site clients hot-reloaded upon those changes.
+This starts a hot-reloading build of the site client, server, and test component library (within `/test/componentLibrary`), and serves the client by default at http://localhost:4001.

 ## Releasing